Provincial Nominee Program Update 2017

 Manitoba has continued to invite skilled workers and business people to apply for provincial nomination under the Manitoba Provincial Nominee Program (MPNP).
 The majority of the invited candidates were invited under the Skilled Worker in Manitoba category, though a substantial minority were in the Skilled Worker Overseas category.

-Manitoba Business Stream offers a straightforward pathway to permanent residence — no period on temporary status is required.
+Manitoba Business Stream offers a straightforward pathway to permanent residence — no temporary status period is required.

-Last month, New Brunswick’s enhanced the Express Entry Labour Market Stream, began accepting applications for a temporary period from eligible candidates in the pool who had work experience in an eligible occupation and had attended an information session hosted by the immigration authorities of New Brunswick.
+In September 2017, New Brunswick’s increased the Express Entry Labour Market Stream and began accepting applications for a temporary period from eligible candidates in the pool who had work experience in an eligible occupation and had attended an information session hosted by the immigration authorities of New Brunswick.

 The Human Capital Priorities stream — which may reopen its intake at any time — is a passive stream, whereby candidates in the Express Entry pool may be invited by the OINP to apply for a nomination.